debinix/openjensen/README.md

 PostgreSQL 9.1.11 - the open relation database system

-Open COBOL 1.1 (Now GnuCobol) - the COBOL complier
+Open COBOL 1.1 (Now GnuCobol) - the COBOL compiler

 OCESQL 1.0.0 - the pre-processor for embedded SQL